qir-alliance/qir-spec/specification/Memory_Management.md

 # Arrays and Dynamic Allocation

-As of v1.0, QIR only supported handling of qubits and results statically known at compile time, and did not provide native array support.
-This extension for QIR 2.0 [Adaptive Profile](./profiles/Adaptive_Profile.md) adds two independent
-capabilities:
+This specification defines optional arrays and dynamic allocation capabilities for the [Adaptive Profile](./profiles/Adaptive_Profile.md).
+It adds two independent capabilities:

 1. **Arrays**: First-class support for arrays of any supported type using native LLVM array types